-We all have several different pairs of shoes to go with outfits and for particular seasons- so why would we think one shoe would work for all sporting and exercise needs?
-Each shoe is designed specific to each sport or activity based on needs for stability, traction, weight, and safety.
+We all have several different pairs of shoes to match outfits and for particular seasons, so why would we think one shoe would work for all sporting and exercise needs?
+Each shoe is designed specifically for each sport or activity based on needs for stability, traction, weight, and safety.

 Tennis Court Shoes

-Court shoes are critical for the games of tennis, pickleball, and paddleball.
-A tennis shoe has more stability than a shock absorbing running shoe, this is designed to specifically protect quick lateral movement performed on a tennis court.
-While it is nice to have the cushion in a shoe the stability and lateral protection of a shoe in this sport is more important.
-A court shoe is considered worn out when the outsole is worn, or the bottom is smooth.
+Court shoes are critical for tennis, pickleball, and paddleball games.
+A tennis shoe has more stability than a shock-absorbing running shoe and is designed to specifically protect quick lateral movement on a tennis court.
+While it is nice to have cushion in a shoe, the stability and lateral protection of a shoe in this sport are more important.
+A court shoe is considered worn out when the outsole is worn or the bottom is smooth.

 Cycling Shoes

-Cycling shoes are not required, but will give you a much safer, and more powerful ride.
-The clips on the sole of the shoe provide proper alignment and avoid slipping reducing the risk for ankle, knee and hip injuries.
-The rigid sole of a cycling shoe protects your arch and increases the force and transfer of power more efficiently from your body to the pedal.
-There are a wide variety of options available to choose from and the cost of a cycling shoe does not need to be astronomical.
-A cycling shoe lasts a long time, from time to time the clips may need to be replaced.
+Cycling shoes are not required, but they will give you a much safer and more powerful ride.
+The clips on the shoe’s sole provide proper alignment and avoid slipping, reducing the risk for ankle, knee, and hip injuries.
+The rigid sole of a cycling shoe protects your arch and increases the force and power transfer more efficiently from your body to the pedal.
+A wide variety of options are available, and the cost of a cycling shoe does not need to be astronomical.
+A cycling shoe lasts a long time, from time to time, the clips may need to be replaced.
 The Wembley Club’s bikes use SPD clips.

-Cross Training Shoes are great versatile shoes for strength training, bootcamp and other fitness classes.
-A traditional running shoe acceptable for classes because of it’s great shock absorption and weight qualities, however, the stability is less than a cross training shoe.
+Cross-training shoes are versatile for strength training, boot camp, and other fitness classes.
+A traditional running shoe is acceptable for classes because of its excellent shock absorption and weight qualities; however, its stability is less than that of a cross-training shoe.

 Suggested Shoes:

-**It is best to measure your feet for shoes when your feet are swollen.
-During exercise your feet will swell, if you measure at time when there is less water retention in your feet it will provide discomfort during your activity.
+**It is best to measure your feet for shoes when they are swollen.
+During exercise, your feet will swell, and if you measure when there is less water retention in your feet, you will experience discomfort during your activity.

-If you every have questions regarding proper footwear please do not ever hesitate to ask a pro or trainer at the club.
+If you ever have questions about proper footwear, please do not hesitate to ask a pro or trainer at the club.

 Keep moving at your best!!